 “In either case, the result is hundreds of thousands of drivers on our roads who are effectively uninsured by default.
 This could have very serious, and indeed costly implications should they be involved in an accident, and could cause no end of problems should they need to make an insurance claim themselves.”

-dh Licence Check is a fully accredited DVLA licence checking bureau that allows businesses to check the status of their drivers in real time.
+This is made easy with dh Licence Check which is a fully accredited DVLA licence checking bureau that allows businesses to check the status of their drivers in real time.
 So regardless of whether your employees reveal their full driving history with you, you’ll always be in the know.